stovc/pegp/README.md

 - If you want to run a test analysis, build HMM-profile by running `bash utility_scripts/mk_pfam.sh` from the root of the repo

 ## Preparation of the query
-Prepare your query protein domain.
-- Download (or copy to clipboard) an amino acid sequence of the protein of interest from https://www.ncbi.nlm.nih.gov/gene/
+HMM-profile of the protein (domain) of interest is used as a query for homology search.
-- Predict its domain architecture at https://www.ebi.ac.uk/interpro/

-- Subset the amino acid sequence corresponding to the domain of interest according to Pfam

-- Create a fasta amino acid file (.faa) with your domain
-- Create a query HMM-profile from fasta file

 ## Run tool